Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning

-\eugenio{The aim of dirty-label data poisoning adversarial attacks is hindering the performance of a FL model through altering the labels of the training data.
-Since FL is grounded in the aggregation of the $LLM_{i}$, those maliciously altered ones would perform lower than the non-altered ones.
-Hence, the validation of the $LLM_{i}$ before the aggregation may help to identify the suspicious adversarial clients.}
+\eugenio{The aim of \nrb{byzantine} poisoning adversarial attacks is hindering the performance of a FL model through altering the training data or \nrb{directly the model updates}.
+Since FL is grounded in the aggregation of the $L_{i}$, those maliciously altered ones would perform lower than the non-altered ones.
+Hence, the validation of the $L_{i}$ before the aggregation may help to identify the suspicious adversarial clients.}

-We propose the Local Accuracy Function\eugenio{\paco{,} $f_{LA}$\paco{,}} to measure the performance of each $LLM_i$ \eugenio{before its aggregation}. \eugenio{The $f_{LA}$ function is based on the availability of a validation set shared among the clients.
-The creation of this validation set is justified by its reduced size compared to the size required for training, and the possibility of making it up through expert or prior knowledge.
-We define the $f_{LA}$ function in Definition \ref{def_laf}.} \begin{definition}[Local Accuracy Function ($f_{LA}$)] it measures the performance of a local learning model $LLM_i$ using \nuria{a fixed} validation dataset \correcciones{named as $VD$}.
-For that, it computes the \textit{accuracy} of $LLM_i$ over $VD$:
+We propose the Local Accuracy Function\eugenio{\paco{,} $f_{LA}$\paco{,}} to measure the performance of each $L_i$ \eugenio{before its aggregation}. \eugenio{The $f_{LA}$ function is based on the availability of a validation set shared among the clients.
+The viability of this validation set is justified by its reduced size compared to the size required for training, and the possibility of making it up through expert or prior knowledge.
+We define the $f_{LA}$ function in Definition \ref{def_laf}.}

+\begin{definition}[Local Accuracy Function ($f_{LA}$)] it measures the performance of a local learning model $L_i$ using \nuria{a fixed} validation dataset \correcciones{named as $VD$}.
+For that, it computes the \textit{accuracy} of $L_i$ over $VD$: